-

 - Persistent Memory (PMEM) – Combines RAM-like speed with storage persistence.

-a.
-Storage Protocols
+- Storage Protocols

 - SCSI (Small Computer System Interface) – Traditional protocol for connecting storage devices.